ozmos/100-days-of-code/r1-log.md

 I attended our monthly free code camp meetup today.
 I always value these meetings as I get the opportunity to discuss programming and web technology with like minded people from diverse backgrounds.
 Today there were some new faces which is encouraging.
 There is talk of building a website for the local group together which is exciting.

 In the evening I finished part 3 of the `react-redux` tutorial and started work on rebuilding my drum-machine in the local environment.

+### R1D21
+Today I worked on rebuilding my React drum machine with `create-react-app`.
+It plays drum sounds now with both mouse clicks and the keyboard.
+The next step is to build the display panel and have it display a description of each sound as it plays.
+I also did a little bit of work on a new codewars algorithm: hex converter.